Avishav-Engle/FootballPlayerDetection/README.md

 # Reference
 [1] Lu C, Xu L, Jia J. Combining sketch and tone for pencil drawing production[C]//Proceedings of the Symposium on Non-Photorealistic Animation and Rendering.
 Eurographics Association, 2012: 65-73.

-[2] Matlab implementation by "candtcat1992" - https://github.com/candycat1992/PencilDrawing
+[2] Paperspace Blog "How to train and use a custom YOLOv7 model" - https://blog.paperspace.com/yolov7/